mongodb/docs/source/reference/replica-status.rst

 TODO determine if this is from the perspective of the current server or reported by the set member.

-.. describe:: lastHeartbeat
+.. js:data:: members.lastHeartbeat

    The ``lastHeartbeat`` value provides an :term:`ISODate` formatted date of the last heartbeat received from this node.
-Compare this value to the value of the :mongodb:status:`date` field to track latency between these nodes.
+Compare this value to the value of the :js:data:`date` field to track latency between these nodes.

    This value is only present for remote nodes.

-.. describe:: pingMS
+.. js:data:: members.pingMS

    The ``pingMS`` represents the number of milliseconds (ms) that a round-trip packet takes to travel between the remote node and the